eslint-stylistic/eslint-stylistic/packages/eslint-plugin-js/rules/function-call-spacing/README.md

 This rule requires or disallows spaces between the function name and the opening parenthesis that calls it.

+This rule adds support for generic type parameters on function calls.

 ## Options

 This rule has a string option: